kurdi89/Git-and-Github/Git commands.md

 ### to git ignore :
 # creates a file thats ignores what files to be commited or include (example : logs files )
-# create a .gitignore file using touch .gitignore and inside it add files or /directory name to be ignored
+create a .gitignore file using touch .gitignore and inside it add files or /directory name to be ignored  or *.text

 # after adding all files you can commit with new -m 'comment'
 git  commit -m 'your comments'